Disclaimer: I do not own Naruto.

 Rewind four years back, Sakura would have talked endlessly, gushing with excitement and happiness at the thought of sharing her life with someone she held close to her heart.
 But now, things were different.

 Sakura was not the clingy type.
 Neither was she one to doubt.
 She hated to be suspicious of her husband, but lately his behavior only further proved her unconfirmed feelings.
-The late nights… the distant attitude… the hints of female perfume the living room couch would give off from where he had been sleeping only moments ago.
+The late nights… the distant attitude… the hints of female perfume the living room couch, where he had been sleeping only moments ago.

 "Well, maybe it's not the case, Sakura," said Ino, attempting to relieve the pink-haired woman of her preoccupation.
 Ino hated to see her best friend this way.
 She missed the cheerful, bubbly Sakura.